CJ Baker is a published writer who wrote the novel and started the companion podcast An Epic Soundtrack To A Mundane Existence.

 The video I posted is a live version of the song which is a different arrangement from the studio arrangement.
 The spoken word and down tempo musical arrangement at the beginning of the song adds an extra degree of poignancy to the song's message.

 "Kyoto Now!" is from Bad Religion's 2002 album The Process of Belief.
-The "Kyoto Now!" which is referenced in the song refers to a student lead protest movement which has emerged in many United States universities.
+The "Kyoto Now!" which is referenced in the song refers to a student lead protest movement that has emerged in many United States universities.
 The Kyoto refers to the Kyoto Protocol which is an international treaty designed to reduce the emissions of greenhouse gases.

-The US failed to sign an agreement to ratify the Kyoto Protocol which is part of what the "Kyoto Now!" movement is protesting.
+The U.S. failed to sign an agreement to ratify the Kyoto Protocol which is part of what the "Kyoto Now!" movement is protesting.
 The song which supports the "Kyoto Now!" movement is a direct statement in support of climate justice.
 Interestingly, the movement got its start at Cornell University which just happens to be the alma mater of Bad Religion's Gregg Graffin.

 "Excuse Me Mr." off of Ben Harper's 1995 album Fight for Your Mind was one of those songs which I was debating whether or not to include on this list.
 The reason why is because the song is broader in scope than just addressing climate change.
 That being said the song does poignantly addresses that issue with the line "Excuse me Mr, is that oil in the sea/Pollution in the air, Mr what could that be".